 Included in the full Midrasha program are three periods of Hebrew, two periods of “text” and one elective.
 We encourage students to enroll in the full program as that enables students to grow their Jewish learning/thinking skills as well as their Hebrew language skills.
 We also offer the option for students to take Hebrew only (3 hours, spread over two nights), text only (2 or 3 hours on one or two nights), electives only (1 hour on either or both nights).

 Parents ultimately don’t have the final word in what kind of Jewish life their adult children choose but they do have lots of opportunities to make a difference.
 “Don’t pass up any chance to keep your Jewish values in the next generation – and the next,” writes Rabbi Yosi Gordon, an esteemed member of our faculty.
-We invite you to consider enrolling your child in TTSP Afternoon School to support their growth as Jews.
+We invite you to consider enrolling your child in TTSP Afternoon School to support their growth as Jews and as citizens of the world.